 Does this prayer express the desire of your heart?
 If so, ask God to fill you with the Holy Spirit right now and trust Him to do so.

-Do not depend upon feelings.
+Do not depend on feelings.
 The promise of God's Word, not our feelings, is our authority.
 The Christian lives by faith (trust) in the trustworthiness of God Himself and His Word.
-This train diagram illustrates the relationship between fact (God and His Word), faith (our trust in God and His Word), and feeling (the result of our faith and obedience) (John 14:21).
+This train diagram illustrates the relationship between fact (God and His Word), faith (our trust in God and His Word) and feeling (the result of our faith and obedience) (John 14:21).

 The train will run with or without the caboose.
 However, it would be futile to attempt to pull the train by the caboose.
 In the same way, we, as Christians, do not depend upon feelings or emotions, but we place our faith (trust) in the trustworthiness of God and the promises of His Word.